-- Establish policy that minimizes domestic and international travel as feasible. - Require employees returning from a Level 2 or 3 CDC travel country to self-quarantine for 14 days and be symptom-free before returning to work if possible. - · Frequently contacted surfaces should be disinfected multiple times a day as feasible.
+- Establish policy that minimizes domestic and international travel as feasible. - Require employees returning from a Level 2 or 3 CDC travel country to self-quarantine for 14 days and be symptom-free before returning to work if possible.

 To the best of your ability, make sure employees are aware of mental health services your company provides.
 If an employee asks for help, ask them to reach out to a healthcare provider and/or call the Disaster Distress Helpline: 1-800-985-5990.